VORA — Payment Routing

 What changes in your integration

 Nothing.
 Session creation is unchanged, session retrieval is unchanged, return-signature verification is unchanged.
-Vora is entirely server-side inside Von Payments — none of its state is exposed on the merchant API.
+VORA is entirely server-side inside Von Payments — none of its state is exposed on the merchant API.

 Processor selection state (which processor handled a charge, the processor-side merchant ID, etc.) lives in internal Von Payments systems and surfaces only to merchants through the Dashboard and Ops tooling — not through the public API.